Habib-uRehman/Data-Structure-and-Algorithms/README.md

 # Data-Structure-and-Algorithms
-This repository contains my data structure and algorithms practice questions and assignments
+This repository contains my data structure and algorithms practice questions and assignments.